0Setsuna0/CS7352_Final/docs/source_audit.md

 - Added optional hidden-state (`h`) reduction/restoration plumbing, disabled by default for CogVideoX-2B quality configs because the official CogVideoX config only enables `q` and `v`.
 - Added `configs/rnr/rnr_official_base.yaml` and `configs/rnr/rnr_official_fast.yaml`.
 - Verified an actual tiny CogVideoX run with `configs/rnr/rnr_official_base.yaml`; metadata showed `schedule_loaded=true` and dynamic average reduction ratios rather than fixed global ratios.

+## Deprecated local routes

+Earlier local experiments produced useful negative results:

+- Full-block hidden-state TokenMerge is useful as a `naive_tome` baseline, but not as the final method because it creates blur, grid texture, structure distortion, flicker, and motion instability.
+- Fixed-ratio RnR was faster on simple prompts, but less stable on fine details and complex scenes than the official redundancy schedule.
+- Deterministic strided destinations were replaced by official-style random spatiotemporal chunk destinations.
+- Broadcast Euclidean distance was removed after causing extreme memory allocation; the local implementation now uses a matrix-distance formulation.
+- Generic negative prompts were removed from quality scripts because they interfered with subject preservation and valid static-object prompts.
+- `prop_attn=true` remains off by default because it can disable faster SDPA kernels in this environment.

 Remaining known deviations from upstream: